reactjs/rfcs/README.md

 changes to React or its documentation.
 Some examples that would benefit from an RFC are:

   - A new feature that creates new API surface area, and would require a feature flag if introduced.
   - The removal of features that already shipped as part of the release channel.
   - The introduction of new idiomatic usage or conventions, even if they do not include code changes to React itself.

-The RFC process is a great opportunity to get more eyeballs on your proposal before it becomes a part of a released version of React.
-Quite often, even proposals that seem "obvious" can be significantly improved once a wider group of interested people have a chance to weigh in.

-The RFC process can also be helpful to encourage discussions about a proposed feature as it is being designed, and incorporate important constraints into the design while it's easier to change, before the design has been fully implemented.

 Some changes do not require an RFC: